charlesfoster/ont-analysis-toolkit/README.md

   -t <int>, --threads <int>
                         Number of threads to use
   -v VARIANT_CALLER, --variant_caller VARIANT_CALLER
                         Variant caller to use.
-Choices: 'medaka-longshot'.
-Default: 'medaka-longshot' --create_envs_only    Create conda environments for snakemake analysis, but do no further analysis.
+Choices: 'clair3','medaka'.
+Default: 'clair3' --create_envs_only    Create conda environments for snakemake analysis, but do no further analysis.
 Useful for initial pipeline setup.
 Default: False --snv_min_freq SNV_MIN_FREQ